Mango avocado shrimp lettuce wraps

 Fireside Hang: It’s the end of the night, the dishes are done and it’s finally time to catch up by

 the fire.
 What’s in your glass?
-We suggest Prospector’s Proof Cabernet Sauvignon.
+We suggest Cabernet Sauvignon.
 This

 bourbon-barrel aged Cab is a great sipper at the end of the day.
 Or, if you are a cocktail fan, try

-The Farmer Mary or a red wine and spice cocktail.
+The Farmer Mary or even mulled wine.
 Thanksgiving pairing: bold gravy, beef or

 lamb (for those who don’t do turkey), stew.